 Another mural, done by Eduardo Mendieta, shows a woman emerging from sky blue water.
 Covering the entirety of a South facing building directly on the Mass Ave strip, “Dimensional Shadows” is Eduardo’s reference to the breaking of planes found in work, relationships, and life in general.
 Eduardo says his mural represents the “importance of self-empowerment”.
 There’s no better place for a mural about the “self” than Mass Ave, which is known for it’s bohemian style and free-spirited attitude.

 Another Mass Ave mural, and possibly now the most popular mural in the city, is one depicting Hoosier native and famed author Kurt Vonnegut.
 This isn’t just any normal painting of a celebrated individual; in this mural Vonnegut stands over 3 stories in height!
-Indianapolis artist Pamela Bliss decided to honor the Hoosier hero by allowing him to eternally stand within the heart of the city he so loved.
+Indiana artist Pamela Bliss decided to honor the Hoosier hero by allowing him to eternally stand within the heart of the city he so loved.
 Entitled “My Affair with Kurt Vonnegut”, this mural allows Hoosiers from a new generation to appreciate the man who dedicated his life, and his work, to the city they call home.

 Let’s allow Mr. Vonnegut to close this article with a lovely quote about his (our) city: